 The Oldest Rabbit Ever

-Wonder what the extremes of rabbit age are?
-The oldest rabbit ever was an Australian rabbit named Flopsy that reached 1 years and 10 months!
+We’ve answered the question, “how long do bunnies live?”, but what rabbit got to live the longest of all?
+The oldest rabbit ever was an Australian rabbit named Flopsy that reached 18 years and 10 months!
 Lifespans of beyond 15 years are rare for rabbits.
 The second oldest rabbit was named Mick and reached 16 years of age.
 Another rabbit from Silver Run, Maryland named Heather reached the age of 15 before passing away.

 As you can see while there are cases of rabbits reaching their teenage years, they are extremely rare.